PrestaShop/docs/src/content/1.7/modules/creation/good-practices.md

   - show a confirmation message if everything is fine or an error message if not.
   - make sure information entered by customers are correct.
 If you ask a sum, it has to be only numbers.
 More information about the Validate class of PrestaShop [here](https://github.com/PrestaShop/PrestaShop/blob/develop/classes/Validate.php).

-- Consider carefully casting your variables and use pSQL/bqSQL in the SQL requests to avoid any injections (read http://doc.prestashop.com/display/PS16/Best+Practices+of+the+Db+Class).
+- Consider carefully casting your variables and use pSQL/bqSQL in the SQL requests to avoid any injections (read [Best Practices of the Db Class](http://doc.prestashop.com/display/PS16/Best+Practices+of+the+Db+Class)).
 Make sure your files are properly protected (especially if your module uses a cron for example) to avoid anyone being able to execute them.
-As a result,you are required to use a token!
+As a result, you are required to use a token!

 - The use of overrides is permitted, however if we decide that too many (2 / 3 max) have been used and/or the modifications are too dangerous, we will refuse your module.
 If you're unsure, don't hesitate to get in touch.